Applications for the 2023 season are open! Read on to learn about how you can spend your summer with Ontario Parks.

 How do I apply?

-Students can apply to be a park ranger by visiting the Ontario Public Service Careers website.
+Apply to be a park ranger by visiting the Ontario Public Service Careers website.

 Applicants are also required to attach a copy of their resume.